databrickslabs/partner-connect-api/ApiSpecifications.md

 The order of events when connecting Databricks to a partner is as follows:

 1. The user clicks the Partner tile.
-2. The user confirms the Databricks resources that will be provisioned for the connection (e.g. the Service Principal, the PAT, the SQL Warehouse).
+2. The user confirms the Databricks resources that will be provisioned for the connection (e.g. the Service Principal, the PAT or the service principal OAuth secret, the SQL Warehouse).
 3. The user clicks Connect.
     1. Databricks calls the partner&#39;s **Connect API** with all of the Databricks data that the partner needs.
     2. The partner provisions any accounts and resources needed. (e.g. persisting the Databricks workspace\_id, provisioning a Databricks output node).